CPS-Innovation/Polaris/refactor-notes.md

   );
 ```

+- MapsterConfig and the coercion of non-doc entities to doc entities
 - lift lookups etc above case
 - get rid of the CMS-12344
 - get document based on version - check all of this
 - UX for XLSX may be slow
 - pre-emptive pdf generation from UI (pre convert the most likely/popular docs)
-- get rid of PdfBlobName from backend
+- get rid of PdfBlobName from backend and from mock as the mechanism for blob retrieval
+- sort out CmsVersionId and PolarisDocumentId in backend/tracker
+- polarisDocumentVersionId -> does this ever get employed for PCDs/DACs?
+How should we "store by version" for PCDs in blob storage
+- PiiCmsVersionId???
+- ids and routes could go to pdfs/{pdfId} and materials/{materialId}/versions/{versionId}

 # Done